Section Five

 My views here are clearly influenced by my years of work in stuttering, for which we have long depended primarily on speech samples and conversations with clients rather than on standardized tests.
 My views here are also definitely influenced by my years of work on the construct of reliability, which our profession’s tests often simply do not have.
 My journey has shaped me, in other words, and I invite you, once again, to shape your practice and your career your way.
 We are each on our own journeys, and we do not all need to make the same decisions.

 But we do all need to provide high-quality care to all populations (ASHA, 2017)!
-And we do all need to do so in ways that hold paramount each client’s welfare and that recognize, respect, and respond to their cultures, languages, and identies.
+And we all need to do so in ways that hold paramount each client’s welfare and that recognize, respect, and respond to their cultures, languages, and identities.

-My conclusion and my suggestion is that ethnographic interviewing, dynamic assessment, and our careful observation of clients’ abilities in the context of our truly universally-oriented expectations that recognize and respect their lives can go a long way toward allowing us to provide all clients with client-centered, whole-person care.
-And this conclusion and this suggestion are not my idea or my original suggestion; substantial research has demonstrated that dynamic assessment not only can be successfully incorporated into busy settings with high caseloads but, even more importantly, that it can serve as an almost universally applicable general strategy that starts with the client and helps us understand what the client can do and therefore what the client might need — which is, remember, the fundamental and basic reason we do any assessment in the first place.
+Here is my conclusion and my suggestion: Ethnographic interviewing, dynamic assessment, and our careful observation of clients’ abilities in the context of our truly universally-oriented expectations that recognize and respect their lives can go a long way toward allowing us to provide all clients with client-centered, whole-person communication care.
+And this conclusion and this suggestion are not my new idea or my original suggestion; substantial research has demonstrated that dynamic assessment not only can be successfully incorporated into busy settings with high caseloads but, even more importantly, that it can serve as an almost universally applicable general strategy that starts with the client and helps us understand what the client can do and therefore what the client might need — which is, remember, the fundamental and basic reason we do any assessment or set any clinical goals in the first place.

 Can you, given your journeys through your clinical career, make yourself give up standardized tests entirely, or does that choice strike you as coming from too far out on too fragile a limb?

 Conversations such as this one often get stopped at “but my district requires” or “but my client’s insurance company requires,” both of which are solvable systemic questions.
-Until they are solved, maybe, at the very least, more of us could use ethnographic interviewing plus dynamic assessments as our first, default methods and then add carefully selected standardized tests only when their scores would help us answer a specific remaining question that we still need to answer before we can decide how to help a specific client.
+Until they are solved, maybe at the very least more of us could use ethnographic interviewing plus dynamic assessments as our first, default methods and then add carefully selected standardized tests only when the scores from those instruments would help us answer a specific remaining question that we still need to answer before we can decide how to help a specific client.

 Or maybe, even if you can’t make yourself give up commercial tests, you might at least keep ethnographic interviewing and dynamic assessment toward the top of your multi-purpose toolkit, with the “Yes, and” strategy, and use these strategies more often.